DeeEmm/Thir/README.md

 Make sure that you waterproof all connections with heat shrink.
 You can also use a large diameter heat shrink over the motor to waterproof the motor connections.
 There's no hard and fast rules on how to water-proof the motor, just use what you can.

-### Waste filter roll
+### Waste filter spool

-Possibly the hardest part of the build is making the waste roller.
-The M1 48 tooth gear has to be glued in the correct position.
+Possibly the hardest part of the build is making the waste spool.
+The gear has to be glued in the correct position.
 The roller also has to be the correct width to fit in the filter box.
-Trial fit the roller and gear before gluing.
+The tube also needs inserts in the ends so that the spool fits on the M8 bolts.
+Trial fit the roller, motor and gear before gluing.

+I found that drilling a hole in the center of the nylon gear with a hole saw allows the gear to sit on the shaft correctly

+## Community & Support

+A basic overview of the construction including some sketches can be found in the following discussion https://github.com/DeeEmm/Thir/discussions/4

+You can also catch us on discord https://discord.com/channels/762654320444440587/762654855608664067

 ## Using the filter roller.